SETI/rms-solar/README.md

 # Getting Started

-The `solar` module provides five methods:
+The `solar` module provides five functions:

 - `flux_density`: Compute the flux density of a solar model in the specified units.
 - `bandpass_flux_density`: Compute the average solar flux density over a filter bandpass.